 Attribute Use for parts required in load-bearing applications | PLA No | PLA+ Yes |

-Though PLA and PLA+ have many similarities, they differ in mechanical performance and friendliness to the environment since PLA is made from starch and sugar while PLA+ has additives.
+Although PLA and PLA+ share many similarities, they differ in mechanical performance and environmental friendliness, as PLA is derived from starch and sugar, whereas PLA+ contains additives.
 PLA is brittle and weak.
 PLA+ is stronger, more flexible, and more ductile.
 The use of additional fillers/additives makes PLA+ have greater heat resistance than standard PLA.
-PLA+ materials are used in high-temperature environments—so long as the temperature doesn’t exceed its glass-transition temperature of 130 °F.
+PLA+ materials are used in high-temperature environments—so long as the temperature doesn’t exceed their glass-transition temperature of 130 °F.

 PLA-printed parts tend to have lower dimensional accuracy compared to PLA+.
 When parts are printed via an FDM printer, they shrink as they cool.
-On average, standard PLA has a dimensional accuracy of +0.05 mm, while PLA+ filaments have dimensional accuracy of around +0.03 mm.
+On average, standard PLA has a dimensional accuracy of ±0.05 mm, while PLA+ filaments have a dimensional accuracy of around ±0.03 mm.

 Standard PLA parts can be printed faster than PLA+ parts.
-Average print speeds using standard PLA filaments are around 40-100 mm/sec, while print speeds for PLA+ average 40-80 mm/sec.
+Average print speeds using standard PLA filaments are around 40-100 mm/s, while print speeds for PLA+ average 40-80 mm/s.

 Most PLA+ formulations have better heat resistance than PLA.
-This is because PLA+ usually contains additives that allow it to maintain its mechanical properties to higher temperatures than standard PLA.
-However, not every PLA+ material will have better heat resistance than PLA—some PLA+ materials have equivalent heat resistance to standard PLA.
+This is because PLA+ usually contains additives that allow it to maintain its mechanical properties at higher temperatures than standard PLA.
+However, not every PLA+ material will have better heat resistance than PLA.
+Some PLA+ materials have equivalent heat resistance to standard PLA.

-PLA has a higher degree of biodegradability than PLA+ because PLA is derived from plant materials such as cornstarch and sugarcane.
+PLA has a higher degree of biodegradability than PLA+, as PLA is derived from plant materials such as cornstarch and sugarcane.
 PLA+ is also biodegradable to a certain extent.
 However, because of the additives used to make PLA+, it may not be as environmentally friendly as standard PLA.
-It is recommended to check the material safety data sheet of the PLA+ grade you’d like to purchase if biodegradability is an important consideration.
+It is recommended to check the material data sheet of the PLA+ grade you’d like to purchase, particularly if biodegradability is a critical consideration.

 PLA+ tends to be more expensive than standard PLA due to the addition of special-purpose modifiers in PLA+.
 Standard PLA costs about $15 to 20 per kg of filament.
 PLA+, on the other hand, starts at $25 per kg and can be as much as $35 per kg.

-The mutual alternatives to both PLA and PLA+ include:
+Mutual alternatives to both PLA and PLA+ includes:

 - PETG (polyethylene terephthalate glycol)